v-shutov/azure_task_5_move_vm_to_new_region/README.md

 4. Sumbit the solution for a review

-5. When solution is validated, stop the virtual machine.
+5. When solution is validated, stop the virtual machine and delete the source resource group.

+Note: source resources are not deleted automatically - you need to do it on our own.

 ## Note